pvandervelde/infrastructure.azure.core.network/README.md

 * **subscription_production** - The subscription ID of the production subscription.
 Used to find the log analytics resources.
 * **subscription_test** - The subscription ID of the test subscription.
 * **tags** - Tags to apply to all resources created.

-### Setting up additional Network Security rules

-FOR DMZ AND MANAGEMENT

 ## Use